aws-amplify/docs/docs/cli/usage/containers.md

 Note that if you have enabled Authorization checks on your endpoints during `amplify add api` your clients will need to Authenticate against the Cognito User Pool configured and pass tokens.
 Please see the [appropriate platform guide](../../docs/docs/lib/auth/getting-started.md) for adding Sign-Up and Sign-In calls to your aplication.

+### Hosting

+When using containers in the `amplify add hosting` workflow the setup will be largely the same, including the ability to define your backend with a single Dockerfile or Docker Compose file yaml.
+However the ECS cluster will be fronted by an Application Load Balancer (ALB) and CloudFront distribution, and you will be required to provide a domain name which you own.
+This can either be a domain which you have purchased on a 3rd party registrar or with Route53.
+The domain will be used with Amazon Certificate Manager to configure SSL between ALB and Cognito User Pools to perform authorization to your website hosted on Fargate containers.

 ### Build Pipeline

 Amplify creates APIs as an [ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) to ensure that your application is monitored and tasks are in a healthy and active state, automatically recovering if an instance fails.
 When you make changes to your source code, the build and deployment pipeline will take your source code and Dockerfile/Docker Compose configuration as inputs.
 One or more containers will be built in AWS CodeBuild using your source code and pushed to ECR with a build hash as a tag, allowing you to roll back deployments if something unexpected happens in your application code.
 After the build is complete, the pipeline will perform a rolling deployment to launch Fargate Tasks automatically.
 Only when all new versions of the image are in a healthy & running state will the old tasks be stopped.
 Finally the build artifacts in S3 (in the fully managed scenario) and ECR images are set with a lifecycle policy retention of 7 days for cost optimization.